 - Prevention form Vendor Lock-in:

 - Financial considerations: Multi-cloud environments are tough and complex to manage.
-They are costly as well.
+They can be costly as well.
 The prices vary as multi-clouds comprise of different services and payment models.

 - Connectivity: One of the key considerations is the connectivity.
 Even if you’re deploying a single cloud environment, connectivity has an integral role in effective data management and handling.
-Without a fast enough network, all of your deployment models and cloud computing models are useless.
+Without a fast enough network and large enough bandwidth, you can be looking at issues such as bottlenecks, lag, and delayed responses.

 Why do enterprises need multi-cloud computing model?